 ID filter

-The ID filter provides a simple input box where you can type the ID of a user, order, etc.
+The ID filter provides a simple input box where you can type the ID of a user, order, and so on.

 Number filter